| Frightening information about the

 of this.
 Indeed it is not known whether salutes in the military sense

 existed at all in Roman culture.
-However, a number of images showing similar
+However, a number of images showing

-scenes appear on Trajan's column. |
+leader.
+Several such scenes appear on Trajan's column. |

-Winkler states that the is no clear
+Winkler states that there is no

 Different parts of Roman history are mentioned (the Roman Archaic

-Period was a Devlopmental Era 1000 BC- 509 BC; the Roman Republic Era
+Period was a Devlopmental Era 1000 BC- 509 BC; the Roman Republic

-Era was an Expansive changing era and includes the Pax Romana 27 BC - 476
+Imperial Era was an Expansive changing era and includes the Pax Romana

-AD).
-He states that images that might be mistaken for a type of salute
+27 BC - 476 AD).
+He states that images that might be mistaken for

-are actually images of leaders gesturing during speeches and sometimes
+a type of salute are actually images of leaders gesturing during speeches

-and were not called salutes. |
+are not salutes and were not called salutes. |

 Of particular importance for the visual record are two films by Leni Riefenstahl, Triumph of the Will (1935) and Olympia (1938).
 As is to be expected, the former regularly features the salute; the latter shows Hitler, German spectators and officials in Berlin’s Olympic stadium, and several victorious German and Italian athletes giving it.
 So do a number of athletic teams entering the stadium.
 In Italy, Carmine Gallone’s Scipione l’Africano (1937) uses the raised-arm salute as one of its chief visual means to turn Mussolini into a new Scipio.
 After the fall of Fascism, Hollywood made the Roman Empire familiar to filmgoers by presenting it as a precursor of recent enemy empires.
 A case in point is Mervyn LeRoy’s Quo Vadis (1951), whose triumph sequence is modeled on Triumph of the Will, replete with the Fascist salute.
 In his 1959 remake of Ben-Hur, William Wyler, a Jewish émigré from Germany and a committed anti-Fascist, also shows a totalitarian Roman Empire but takes care to have his actors de-emphasize the all-too-obvious.
 With the 1960s, the visual iconography of Roman films begins to change.
 Stanley Kubrick’s Spartacus (1960) has less use for the raised-arm salute than did its precursors.
 Anthony Mann’s The Fall of the Roman Empire (1964), the only epic film that attempts to do justice to the greatness of Rome, shows a triumphant Commodus greeting the Roman people with a variation on the raised-arm salute from which obvious Fascist overtones are gone.
 When a new Commodus triumphantly enters Rome in Ridley Scott’s Gladiator (2000), the salute no longer occurs. |